 America’s Favorite Neighborhood Ice Cream Shop

-Today, Baskin-Robbins is the world's largest chain of ice cream specialty stores, serving over 300 million customers worldwide, but the brand is still guided by the same credo and innovative thinking as its founders.
+Today, Baskin-Robbins is the world’s largest chain of ice cream specialty stores, serving over 300 million customers each year worldwide.
+The brand is still guided by the same credo and innovative thinking as its founders.

 Baskin-Robbins has historically led the industry with innovations such as hand-packed quarts of ice cream, a unique flavor ribbon technique and the use of traditional ingredients such as apple pie and cheesecake.
-And, Baskin-Robbins continues to introduce new creations that surprise and delight customers – in 2008 the brand launched Soft Serve, making it the largest national chain to offer both Soft Serve and hand scooped ice cream.
-Additional products include layered sundaes, signature ice cream cakes, ice cream Cake Bites, and a growing line of beverages, including Fruit Blasts, Fruit Blast Smoothies, Cappuccino Blast® and shakes.
+And, Baskin-Robbins continues to introduce new creations that surprise and delight customers – in 2013 launched several fun and innovative new ice cream cake designs including the Conversation Heart Cake for Valentine's Day and the Pumpkin Patch Cake for Halloween.
+Additional products include layered sundaes, signature ice cream cakes and a growing line of beverages, including Fruit Blasts, Fruit Blast Smoothies, Cappuccino Blast® and shakes.